HRGV/phyloFlash/docs/index.md

 ## Citation

-If you use phyloFlash for a publication, please cite as
+If you use phyloFlash for a publication, please cite our preprint on BioRxiv:

-Gruber-Vodicka HR, Pruesse E, Seah B. 2018. phyloFlash.
-Online:https://github.com/HRGV/phyloFlash
+Harald R Gruber-Vodicka, Brandon KB Seah, Elmar Pruesse. phyloFlash — Rapid SSU rRNA profiling and targeted assembly from metagenomes. [bioRxiv 521922](https://doi.org/10.1101/521922); doi: https://doi.org/10.1101/521922

 and also remember to cite the dependencies used, which are listed in each phyloFlash report file.